-Check out our new Green Jobs Map!
+About our Green Jobs Map:

-How to Navigate the Green Jobs Map:
+How to Navigate the Map:

 ● For more information on available clean energy trainings and career pathways, see the resources below the map.

 Remote Jobs, Internships, and Trainings

 The text at the top and center of the table displays the number of remote opportunities on the table.
 Click the arrows to the left and right of the “1 of ___” text to view each individual opportunity.

 The State of Clean Jobs in NY